 2. Don’t offer criticism of another member’s creative work unless that member has specifically invited you to do so.

 3. Do not give psychic readings to, or do energy work for, anyone who has not explicitly asked you to do so.

-If you want to give another member your prayers, Reiki, a psychic or tarot-reading, or anything of the sort, reach out to the member and get their permission first.
+If you want to give another member your help through prayers, a healing, a reading, or anything of the sort, reach out to the member and get their permission first.

 4. When posting or sharing, be aware of the emotional space you are sharing from.

 Posting from a grounded, centered space within yourself will benefit you and the rest of us much more than using the forum as a place to vent emotions you don't want to feel.

 We all get triggered and we all go through difficult times.
 It's OK to share your experiences, including the hard, heavy stuff.
 But don't dump your emotions on the community.
 Work through your stuff, ask for help if you need it, and then share.